Narven/rustwannabe/src/070-collections.md

 ## HashMap<K, V>

-HashMap's are what in other languages are refered to `Dictionaries` .
+Hashmaps are what in other languages are referred to as `Dictionaries`.

-Defining a HashMap, we need to specify the type of Key (K), and Value (V)
+Defining a HashMap, we need to specify the type of Key (K), and Value (V).

 ```rust
 let mut h: HashMap<u8, bool> = HashMap::new();